junxit/us-congress-bills-114/metadata.md

 - 2015-04-30 — Introduced in House
 - 2015-04-30 — Introduced in House
 - 2015-04-30 — Referred to the House Committee on Natural Resources.
+- 2015-07-01 — Referred to the Subcommittee on Federal Lands.
+- 2015-09-09 — Committee Consideration and Mark-up Session Held.
+- 2015-09-10 — Committee Consideration and Mark-up Session Held.
+- 2015-09-10 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 21 - 11.
+- 2015-09-10 — Subcommittee on Federal Lands Discharged.
+- 2015-11-04 — Placed on the Union Calendar, Calendar No. 248.
+- 2015-11-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-327.
+- 2015-11-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-327.